Ever had trouble finding Japanese recipes that were easy to make?

 Dashi, soy sauce, mirin, and sugar are the base condiments.
 The soup has a salty-sweet flavor and a light brown color.

-Then, the noodles are topped with deep-fried tofu pouches called inari age and aburaage, which is the “star” ingredient of this dish.
+Then, the noodles are topped with deep-fried tofu pouches called inari age and abura-age, which are the “star” ingredients of this dish!

 The final decorative, colorful, and flavorful touch is achieved by a couple of slices of narutomaki pink swirl fishcakes.